 Daniel Levy President

 Daniel Levy is the President of the U.S. / Middle East Project.
-He served from 2012 to 2016 at the European Council on Foreign Relations as the Director of the organization’s Middle East and North Africa Programme.
-He was formerly a senior Fellow and Director of the New America Foundation’s Middle East Taskforce in Washington DC and a Senior Fellow at The Century Foundation.
-He also worked as an analyst for the International Crisis Group’s Middle East Programme.
+From 2012 to 2016, he was Director for the Middle East and North Africa at the European Council on Foreign Relations.
+Prior to that he was a senior Fellow and Director of the New America Foundation’s Middle East Taskforce in Washington DC and a Senior Fellow at The Century Foundation.
+Earlier he worked as an analyst for the International Crisis Group’s Middle East Programme.

-Levy is a founder of J Street and serves on its Advisory Council, as well as being a Trustee of the Rockefeller Brothers Fund and serving on the boards of the European Middle East Project, the New Israel Fund and Molad.
-He was a founding editor of the Middle East Channel at foreignpolicy.com and is a regular Middle East commentator on TV and radio, including with BBC, CNN, and Al Jazeera, and has been published in various outlets among them the NYT, FT and Guardian.
+Levy was a founding editor of the Middle East Channel at foreignpolicy.com and is a regular Middle East commentator on TV and radio, including with BBC, CNN, and Al Jazeera, and has been published in various outlets among them the NYT, FT and Guardian.